 Pensions and annuities offer the next best protection.
 (1) They’re isolated from the market.
 (2) They also provide income you can’t outlive.
 But, (3) they don’t usually offer protection from inflation, with some exceptions.

 Market investments, such as through IRAs and 401(k)s round out the pack.
 (1) They’re invested in the market, so not protected from it.
 (2) Once you start spending that money, you can’t guarantee it’ll last for life.
 But, (3) since inflation affects the prices of stocks, you can reasonably expect that your market investments will increase with inflation.

 While inflation is an important risk to consider in retirement, it is partially mitigated by an important fact: on average, Americans’ spending drops at retirement and then continues to decline yearly thereafter.
 The initial drop results from the fact that you’re no longer putting money aside for retirement, and you no longer have work-related expenses.
 Then, later on, spending on entertainment, personal care, and travel declines.
 So, the potential increase in prices of goods in retirement is partially offset by the fact that you’ll be buying less of those goods.

-By default, the annuities and Personal Pension on our platform do not include any inflation protection.
+By default, the annuities on our platform do not include any inflation protection.
 That means that the income you see quoted is in today’s dollars, not future dollars.
 While it is possible to add inflation riders that increase your annuity income check over time, they don’t typically provide real inflation protection, as the increase is set at a fixed amount (1-5% annually) instead of indexed with inflation.
 The few exceptions to this include Principal and AIG, who do offer a CPI indexed rider, and which you can access through our annuity quotes portal.

 So, while some might tell you that inflation riders protect you against inflation, they really don’t.
 Here’s why: